Toggle menu

 Why Spread on Farmland?

-There are a number of forms of waste, or waste products which are valuable fertilisers.
-It makes sense for these to be spread on land to help crops or grass for grazing grow.
-The alternative would be dispose of the material to landfill sites, which would be wasteful and difficult to mange safely for the environment.
-By using these materials, there is less need to use chemical fertilisers, which need a lot of energy for their production.
-Use of energy usually means generation of Carbon dioxide, widely recognised as a greenhouse gas which contributes to global warming.
+Various types of waste and by-products are valuable fertilisers, and spreading them on farmland helps support healthy crop and grass growth.
+The alternative would be dispose of the material to landfill sites, which would be wasteful and difficult to manage safely for the environment.
+Using these natural materials reduces the need for chemical fertilisers, which require a lot of energy to produce.
+Producing less energy also means generating less carbon dioxide — a greenhouse gas that contributes to global warming.

 Traditional fertilisers include: